sschmid/pw-terminal-password-manager/README.md

 When using fzf mode to select an entry, such as when getting, editing, or removing an entry, you can toggle the entry preview by pressing `?`.
-Entry preview shows additional information like the account, url, and notes and is off by default.
+The entry preview shows details like the name, account, url, and notes and is off by default.

+Press `ctrl-y` on any entry to copy (or print) the details.

 ## Create keychain